microsoft/react-native-devblog/blogposts/2024-07-18-running-rnw-from-a-mac.md

 ## Takeaways about Parallels

-In less than an hour, I was able to spin up a Windows VM on a Mac and use that environment to build a React Native for Windows app.
-Windows VM’s allowed me to quickly experiment with adding Windows support to my existing React Native app because of the low level of overhead to get a VM up and running.
+In less than an hour, I was able to spin up a Windows VM on my Mac and use that environment to build a React Native for Windows app.
+Windows VMs allowed me to quickly experiment with adding Windows support to my existing React Native app because of the low level of overhead to get a VM up and running.

 ## Creating a Windows VM using Microsoft Dev Box